Signs of Foundation Problems In Your Home

 The most obvious and (usually) definite sign of foundation problems is cracked bricks in your external walls.
 Cracks in brick walls often have a zig-zag pattern, following the mortar joints.
 If your foundation or basement is cracked and sinking vertically, the bricks themselves can crack horizontally as well.

 It’s most important, though, to realize that cracks in your brick wall is a symptom, and not the problem!
-If you fix the cracking bricks by patching or filling, you’re not addressing addressing problem which will likely get worse.
+If you fix the cracking bricks by patching or filling, you’re not addressing the problem which will likely get worse.
 Lots of money has been wasted by filling cracks or even rebuilding portions of walls with cracked bricks, just to see the problem reoccur.

 Cracks in Your Basement Walls